suyashkumar/home-automation/README.md

 }
 ```

 ...and just like that, you can now call `ledOn` on this device by making a `GET https://conduit.suyash.io/api/send/my-device-name/ledOn` from anywhere in the world!
-You will also have to supply a valid auth token by including an `x-access-token` header to ensure your call is authorized.
+You will also have to supply a valid auth token by including an `x-access-token` header to ensure your call is authorized, and have an associated valid Conduit account.

 Conduit also provides a streamlined interface for recieving and making available arbitrary data produced from your devices in real time.